 Budapest, Hungary – Hungarian authorities have detained and questioned a Syrian man accused of taking part in beheadings in Syria as a member of the so-called Islamic State, according to a statement released earlier today by Budapest prosecutors.

 The 27-year-old man, not identified in the statement, had already been awaiting deportation to Greece where he is believed to have refugee status.

-Initially arrested with forged documents in December at Budapest’s Ferenc Liszt International Airport, his connection with the so-called Islamic State was discovered later on by Eurojust, the European agency that oversees judicial co-operation in crime investigations, working with Belgian and Hungarian authorities.
+Initially arrested with forged documents in December at Budapest’s Ferenc Liszt International Airport, his connection with the so-called Islamic State was discovered later on by Eurojust, the European agency that oversees judicial co-operation in crime investigations, working with authorities in Belgium and Hungary.